My creative autobiographical PhD

 Click to see feedback.

-For John David Morley's (English writer and novelist) response and critical comments on my creative autobiographical PhD, see pages.
+For John David Morley's (English novelist) response and critical comments on my creative autobiographical PhD, see pages.

-Teaser excerpts at end of Introduction New addition 16th Oct
+Teaser excerpts at end of Introduction Many new additions 16th & 26 Oct

 INTRODUCTION TO MY THESIS